bio-ontology-research-group/genepheno/README.md

-**STEP4.** Calculate Normalised Pointwise Mutual Information (NPMI) value of the text mined associations.
+**STEP4.** Calculate the Normalised Pointwise Mutual Information (NPMI) value of the text mined associations.

 NPMI.pl

 use this script for performing the NPMI calculation.

-Required input file is:
+The required input file is:

 merged.human.mouse.TM.extracts.expanded.txt